maxkaufman/Resume/README.md

 <h1>Resume
 <h6></h6>

-A repo to publicize my skills and experience
+A repo with a variety of class and personal projects

 My personal and business email is mkaufm04@syr.edu